The 10 Essentials of Hiking

 5. Rain gear and extra clothing.

 Because the weatherman is not always right, dressing in layers allows you to adjust to changing weather and activity levels.
-Two rules: avoid cotton (it keeps moisture close to your skin) and always carry a hat.
+Avoid cotton (it keeps moisture close to your skin), bring your rain jacket, and always carry a hat.

 6. Firestarter and matches.